-SEED (sed) is the part of a plant that is developed for producing new plants.
-Specifically, a seed is the ripened ovule and its surrounding parts.
+Seed is a part of a plant by which it propagates.
+Specifically, a seed is the ripened ovule with the surrounding parts.

-Seeds have a variety of sizes and shapes.
-The smallest are those of some orchids and begonias.
+Plant seeds may have different sizes and shapes.
+The smallest seeds have such flowers as orchid and begonia.
 They are the size of fine dust.
 Petunia seeds are also quite small.
-The largest seed is that of the double coconut palm of the Seychelles Islands.
+The largest seed has the double coconut palm of the Seychelles Islands.
 The fruit of this unusual palm weighs up to 40 pounds and has one or two seeds in it.
-It is not the same as the common coconut, although the latter also has a large seed Structure.
+It is not the same as the common coconut, though the common coconut has a large seed structure too.

-Although seeds vary greatly, all have three basic parts: the miniature plant (embryo) on the inside, a supply of food (endosperm) for the tiny plant, and a protective coating (seed coat, or testa).
-The embryo has one or more cotyledons, or seed leaves.
-(Plants whose seeds have one are monocotyledons, or monocots.
-Those whose seeds have two are dicotyledons, or dicots.
-Those having more than two are polycotyledons, or polycots.)
-Below the cotyledons is the hypocotyl, which is the part that will grow downward to form the root of the plant.
-Above the cotyledons is the epicotyl, which will grow upward to form the stem.
+Though plant and flower seeds vary greatly, they all have three basic parts: miniature plant (embryo) in the inside, food supply (endosperm) in the middle, and a protective coating (seed coat or testa).
+The embryo has one or more cotyledons or seed leaves.
+Plants with one cotyledon are monocotyledons or monocots.
+Those whose seeds have two are dicotyledons or dicots.
+Plants that have more than two cotyledons are polycotyledons or polycounts.
+Below the cotyledons there is the hypocotyl, this is the part that will grow downward to form the root of the plant.
+Above the cotyledons, there is the epicotyl, which will grow upward to form the stem.
 The endosperm surrounds the embryo.
 In some seeds, such as the members of the pea family, the endosperm is absorbed by the cotyledons, causing them to be greatly enlarged.

-Some plants, such as ferns and mosses, do not have seeds.
-Instead, they have spores to grow new plants.
+Some plants such as ferns and mosses do not have seeds.
+Instead of seeds, they have spores to grow new plants.
 A spore is just one single cell and has to go through a long growth process before producing a new plant.
-A seed has the tiny plant already developed in it.
+A seed has already a tiny plant developed in it.

 Seeds may have additional parts of the plant around them.
 Apple seeds are in a thick, juicy covering.
 Melon seeds are surrounded by sweet, watery flesh.
 Peas and beans grow in pods that may be thin or thick.
 Anything that contains the seed is called a fruit.